What is a dexamethasone suppression test?

 - You’ll collect samples of urine over three days and store them in 24-hour containers.

 - On the second day, your healthcare provider will give you 2 milligrams of oral dexamethasone every 6 hours for 48 hours.

 An abnormal low-dose test result may indicate that you’re experiencing an excessive release of cortisol.
 This is known as Cushing syndrome.
 This disorder could be caused by an adrenal tumor, a pituitary tumor, or a tumor elsewhere in your body that’s producing ACTH.
 The results of the high-dose test can help isolate the cause of Cushing syndrome.

 High cortisol levels may also be caused by a number of other conditions, such as:

 - heart failure

-- poor diet
+- a poor diet

-- overactive thyroid gland
+- an overactive thyroid gland